panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 `const module = await import(path)` returns a promise that resolves to an object containing the components of the imported module.

-In that object the `default` property contains the default export, and the named exports are contained in the corresponding properties:
+In that object, the `default` property contains the default export, and the named exports are contained in the corresponding properties:

 ```javascript
 const {